splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 .. raw:: html

   <embed>
-    <h2>Prepare for Azure integration<a name="prep-azure-integration" class="headerlink" href="#prep-azure-integration" title="Permalink to this headline">¶</a></h2>
+    <h2>Prepare Azure for the integration<a name="prep-azure-integration" class="headerlink" href="#prep-azure-integration" title="Permalink to this headline">¶</a></h2>
   </embed>

-To prepare Microsoft Azure for connection to Splunk Observability Cloud, do the following:
+To prepare Microsoft Azure to connect with Splunk Observability Cloud, do the following:

 #.
 Create an Azure Active Directory application by following these steps:

   #.
-Log into your Azure portal.
-   #.
-Navigate to :menuselection:`Azure Active Directory` and select :menuselection:`App registrations`.
-Then select :guilabel:`New registration` at the top of the page.
-   #.
-Enter the name, indicate access type, and then select :guilabel:`Register`.
+In your Azure portal, navigate to :menuselection:`Azure Active Directory`, and register your new app.
 Observability Cloud does not use this information, but you need to provide it in order to create an app on Azure.

   #.
-The Azure portal displays summary information about the application.
-Save the following information to use when you create
-      your Azure integration in Observability Cloud:
+The Azure portal displays a summary about the application.
+Save the following information to use when you create your Azure integration in Observability Cloud:
     * :guilabel:`Display name`
     * :guilabel:`Application (client) ID`
     * :guilabel:`Directory (tenant) ID`
     * :guilabel:`Object ID`

   #.
 Select :guilabel:`Certificates & settings`.
 The Certificate is your public key, and the client secret is your password.
   #.
 Create a client secret by providing a description and setting the duration to the longest possible interval, then select :guilabel:`Save`.
+Save the client secret, you need it to create your Azure integration in Observability Cloud.

 #.
-The Azure portal displays the client secret.
-Save this value; you need the client secret to create your Azure integration in Observability Cloud.

-#.
 Specify subscriptions and set subscription permissions:
   #.
-In the Azure portal, navigate to :menuselection:`All services`, select :menuselection:`Everything`, then select :guilabel:`Subscriptions`.
+In the Azure portal, look for your :guilabel:`Subscriptions`.
   #.
 Find a subscription you want to monitor, and select the subscription name.
   #.
 Navigate to :menuselection:`Access control (IAM)`, select :menuselection:`Add`, then select :menuselection:`Add role assignment`.
   #.
 On the :guilabel:`Add role assignment page`, perform the following steps:
       #.
 From the :guilabel:`Role` drop-down list, select :menuselection:`Monitoring Reader`.
       #.
 Leave the :guilabel:`Assign access to` drop-down list unchanged.
       #.
 In the :guilabel:`Select` text box, start entering the name of the Azure application you just created.
 The Azure portal automatically suggests names as you type.
 Enter the application name, and :guilabel:`Save`.

 Repeat these steps for each subscription you want to monitor.

 You also have the option of connecting to Azure through the Observability Cloud API.
 For details, see :new-page:`Integrate Microsoft Azure Monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/msazure_integration_overview/>` in the Splunk developer documentation.